S1mplector/Simblock/README.md

 ## Usage

 1. Launch the application
-2. Click "Block Keyboard" to prevent all keyboard input
+2. Click "Block Keyboard" or "Block Mouse" toggle buttons to prevent all peripheral input
-3. Clean your keyboard safely
+3. Clean your devices safely
-4. Click "Unblock Keyboard" or use the emergency combination (Ctrl+Alt+U)
+4. Click the toggle button again or use the emergency combination
-5. Minimize to system tray for easy access
+5. Minimize to system tray for easy access, click on the icon to toggle state

 ## Security Note